k1W1M4ng0/diff-sync-js/README.md

 The DS implementation uses a parameter to get the reference to this object.
 The document and shadow in a container is accessible with:

+### How and Why can we adjust the sync-cycle?
+What are the dis-/advantages?

+**Server Receive Chance = 0%:**
+No data can be received anymore.
+When the page is reloaded, the changes made **before** SRC=0% are displayed.
+If SRC is then increased and bits are changed, another update must be made for the changes to fully appear on the other side (the updated version).

+**C = 60%:**
+If the Client Receive Chance is set to 60%, some bits may not be received.
+For example:
+**User1:** Hello
+**User2:** Hello
+**User1:** Hello1
+**User2:** Hello

+Here, User1 makes a change to "Hello1" (adding 1).
+However, this bit is not received by User2.
+If another change is made:
+**User1:** Hello11
+**User2:** Hello11

+Here, User1 adds another "1", which is received by User2.
+As a result, not only is the latest "1" transmitted, but also the previous one, and the fully updated message is successfully displayed.
 ```js
 container.shadow
 // or